 - The IRCM team should not save copies of personal data to their own computers.
 Always access and update the central copy of any data.

-It is the responsibility of all the The IRCM team who work with data to take reasonable steps to ensure it is kept as accurate and up to date as possible
+It is the responsibility of all members of the IRCM team who work with data to take reasonable steps to ensure it is kept as accurate and up to date as possible

 - Data will be held in as few places as necessary.
 Staff should not create any unnecessary additional data sets.

-- The IRCM will make it easy for data subjects to update the information The IRCM holds about them.
-For instance, via the company website
+- The IRCM will make it easy for data subjects to update the information the IRCM holds about them.

 - Data should be updated as inaccuracies are discovered.
-For instance, if a customer can no longer be reached on their stored telephone number, it should be removed from the database
+For instance, if an individual can no longer be reached on their stored telephone number or email address, it should be removed from the database

-- It is the Marketing Manager’s responsibility to ensure marketing databases are checked against industry suppression files every six months
+- It is the Business Development Manager’s responsibility to ensure all business development related databases are checked against industry suppression files every six months